davidjguru/the-russian-llulaby/content/blog/books-31-days-of-drupal-migrations.md

 As I said at the beginning of this section, it's difficult for me to describe how much this resource has helped me, but I would like write down some special points that you can learn from this book, some key points of interest, something like:

-**Key Points**
+**Key Points:**
+________________________

-1. Perhaps the first fundamental learning here: to know how a migration process works, what are the workflows and its possibilities.
+* Perhaps the first fundamental learning here: to know how a migration process works, what are the workflows and its possibilities.

-2. Learn about how to migrate data in a lot of entities and resources: files, images, paragraphs, fields and subfields...All full of a) theory and concepts and b) examples, examples, and more examples.
+* Learn about how to migrate data in a lot of entities and resources: files, images, paragraphs, fields and subfields...All full of a) theory and concepts and b) examples, examples, and more examples.

-3. Know the way to perform migrations from diverse sources and origins: XML files, CSV, JSON... executing processing ad-hoc for the values.
+* Know the way to perform migrations from diverse sources and origins: XML files, CSV, JSON... executing processing ad-hoc for the values.

-4. Get the most complete list of the most valuable contributed modules related with Migrations: Media Handler, Media Migration, Geofield, Migrate Devel...core modules, contrib modules, modules that includes plugins from Migrations...the set is long and pretty interesting.
+* Get the most complete list of the most valuable contributed modules related with Migrations: Media Handler, Media Migration, Geofield, Migrate Devel...core modules, contrib modules, modules that includes plugins from Migrations...the set is long and pretty interesting.
 This book contains the most comprehensive and centralized list of all.

 ## 3- Recommendations